Agriculture in the Philippines: Farmers

 There are 10.66 million people employed in agriculture in the Philippines.
 The average daily wage for farmers is PHP331.10.
 Men on average earn PHP335.00 a day, while women earn an average PHP304.60 a day.

 Many of the Philippines' farmers operate small-sized farms which have been granted to them as a result of several decades of land reform programs.
 While land reform is enshrined in the Philippines' 1987 Constitution as a means of ensuring the welfare of small farmers, the land distribution component of these land reform programs has largely not yet been followed through with the agricultural services and infrastructure development needed to make these smallholder farms economically efficient or productive.
 Economists such as Bernardo M. Villegas have cited the potential of interventions such as Farmers' Cooperatives which would allow smallholder farms to achieve the economies of scale needed to become more economically viable.

-Many Filipino farmers live in poverty due to a combination of factors, including economic policy, environmental, and land ownership issues.
+Many Filipino farmers live in poverty due to a combination of factors, including economic policy, environmental, land ownership issues, and government corruption.